glenhanssss/SAP_Analytics_Cloud_docs/README.md

 # SAP_Analytics_Cloud

-this repository is a writer s documentation for Scripting in SAP Analytics Cloud and other stuff in SAP Analytics Cloud
+this repository is a writer s documentation for Scripting and other stuff in SAP Analytics Cloud

 ## Scripting:
 - Language: Javascript